Ukrainian Soul Food

 We meet Wednesdays from 10 a.m. to 2 p.m., 17710 56A Ave., Surrey.
 Phone (604) 592-6950.
 Free tea and coffee.
 Teach, mentor and promote Fibre Arts knowledge.
 Visitors welcome.

-The Cloverdale Carvers Club is a small group of male and female woodcarvers from all walks of life.
-From beginners to advanced.
-The club meets from September to June Tuesday evenings at Lord Tweedsmuir Secondary School, 6151 180 Street from 6:45 to 8:45 p.m.
+Meets from September to June Tuesday evenings at Lord Tweedsmuir Secondary School 6151 180 Street from 6:45 to 8:45 p.m.
 The woodwork shop is in the back of the school.
-Call Jim at 604-575-7969 for more information.

 The Cloverdale Garden Club meets on the second Thursday of each month from Sept. to June at Clayton Community Hall, 18513 70 Avenue from 7-9 p.m.
-Monthly guest speakers, field trips, raffle, etc. For more information, email email@example.com.
+Monthly guest speakers, field trips, raffle, etc. For further information please call Linda at 604-539-0068.

 Surrey Little Theatre